crabmusket/eightyeight.github.io/_drafts/docker-and-coreos-an-overview.md

 ![On the bridge of a vessel](http://www.travelwithachallenge.com/Images/Travel_Article_Library/Freighter-Travel/Container-Ship-Bridge.jpg)

-You may also hear people talk about `confd` in the same breath as `etcd`.

-### confd: responding to communication

-In the scenario I mentioned above, a new API server coming online, you might want to take some action after this happens - for example, reconfiguring your load balancer to send traffic to the new API server instance.
-`confd` is a principled way of watching `etcd` keys for changes.
-To use it,

- * Create a template of your application's configuration file
- * Set `confd` to watch for changes to particular `etcd` keys
- * `confd` will regenerate your config file and restart your application when the keys change

-I don't have a picture for `confd` :(.

-Something to note is that `confd` actually works with many different bakends, not just `etcd`.
-For example, you could set it up to watch Redis or ZooKeeper.

 ## Confused yet?

 There's a lot to take in, especially when you're just reading about it.
-Next time, I'll go over a high-level architecture of how I'm going to deploy my own little one-machine cluster, and hopefully this will all become a bit more concrete.
+Next time, I'll go over how to deploy a small cluster, and hopefully this will all become a bit more concrete.

 ![A fleet of container ships](https://ferrebeekeeper.files.wordpress.com/2012/10/3417930513_392816a872.jpg)